percebus/npm-web-sampler/README.md

 This project goes to great lengths to prove all the DevOps & CI/CD work needed for something like simple static `index.html`.

+This is ALL THE BELLS AND WHISTLES, but WITHOUT the Christmass tree 🎄.

+## Purpose

+Demonstrate the ammount of code and overhead needed for devops, even without having an actual project.

 ## Setup

 ### First time